- Experiencing Time Through the Emily Series

 Penny, Louise.
 Glass Houses, “Author’s Note,” Minotaur Books, 2017, 389.

 Reid, Catherine.
 The Landscapes of Anne of Green Gables.
 Timber P, 2018.

 Robinson, Laura. “’Sappho Springing from the Leucadian Rock’: Female Friendship in L.M.
 Montgomery’s Emily Series.”
 Unpublished typescript.

 Rubio, Mary.
 “Approaching the Montgomery Manuscripts.”
 Harvesting Thistles: The Textual Garden of L.M.
-Montgomery, edited By Mary Rubio, Canadian Children’s Press, 1994, 81-82.
+Montgomery, edited by Mary Rubio, Canadian Children’s P, 1994, 81–82.

 Rubio, Mary and Elizabeth Waterston, eds.
 “Introduction.”
 The Selected Journals of L.M.
 Montgomery, V, Oxford UP, 2004.